-PCB systems targeting wireless communications and sensing applications must integrate RF front-end technology within mixed-signal electronics.
-Offering a layout-driven methodology for developing complex RF PCBs, the Cadence® design solution, including AWR® software, the Clarity™ 3D Solver, and Allegro® PCB Designer, supports accurate modeling of PCB transmission media from the RF signal path to digital control and DC bias lines, complete PCB system analysis, and manufacturing signoff.
+Designers of PCB systems targeting wireless communications and sensing applications must integrate RF front-end technology within mixed-signal electronics.
+Engineering teams need a dedicated RF/microwave circuit design platform that is seamlessly compatible with their back-end tools.
+Offering a layout-driven methodology for developing complex RF PCBs, the Cadence® design solution, including AWR® RF/microwave design software, the Clarity™ 3D Solver, and Allegro® PCB Designer, supports such a workflow with accurate modeling of PCB transmission media from the RF signal path to digital control and DC bias lines, complete PCB system analysis, and manufacturing signoff.

 Circuit/system and electromagnetic (EM) co-simulation provides first-pass design success with complete PCB analysis/EM verification of surface-mount components, interconnecting transmission lines, and embedded and distributed passive elements, along with an enterprise-level layout tool for RF/mixed-signal integration.

 At high frequencies, electrical behavior is linked to the physical attributes of a design’s layout, along with those of the individual components.
-Design entry via schematic/layout capture lets you define these circuit details for use in simulation, while automation and powerful scripting reduce manual design entry/editing and support data import/export between tools.
+Design entry via schematic/layout capture enables you to define these circuit details for use in simulation, while automation and powerful scripting reduce manual design entry/editing and support data import and export between tools.
 After simulation, RF design tools must be able to export production-ready data or interoperate with other layout and analysis tools for any additional digital/mixed-signal design integration, manufacturing flow requirements, and final signoff.

 Simulation for RF PCB Subsystems